 What Can I Do about Environmental Justice?

-Climate destabilization threatens ecosystem balance on every continent, affecting our food security, plunging low-income communities into deeper poverty, and creating unprecedented natural disasters.
+Climate destabilization threatens life systems on every continent, affecting our food security, plunging low-income communities into deeper poverty, creating widespread disease and economic instability, not to mention unprecedented natural disasters.
 Industrial toxins, plastics, and biochemicals contaminate our seas, our air, and our food.
-A vast species extinction is taking place; our non-human relatives are losing their habitat as a result of human development, non-renewable resource extraction, and human population growth.
-Human communities are themselves unable to meet their needs for water and other natural resources.
+Lowering our carbon emissions is a global priority for the 21st century.
 Through irresponsible uses of technology and rapid industrialization we have changed the face of our planet, disregarding our core ecological relationships, causing a devastating environmental crisis.

 Systems Thinking: Earth Partnership Technologies

 Those who fight environmental regulations and continue to support over consumption claim that all that is needed to solve our problems are new and better technologies.
 But environmental degradation and injustice are often actually the result of these kinds of "solutions."

 The earth itself is our primary economy.
 A new systems awareness that values the earth and recognizes that we are all interconnected is needed in every institution— family, economics, education, politics, healthcare, and religion.
 Awareness of a working partnership orientation will transform our culture’s criteria of what is valued, resulting in a gradual shift toward laws that protect our environment, renewable resource funding and development, and food-growing and manufacturing processes that avoid waste and pollution.